Gas

 What is Gas on the Ethereum Network?

-Gas on the Ethereum Network is a measure of the amount of work (computational power) a transaction requires.
-This amount of power that a transaction requires will influence the “gas fee” that users pay to complete the task.
+Gas on the Ethereum Network is a measure of the amount of work (computational power) required to conduct a specific activity on the network.
+The amount of resources that a single transaction requires will influence the “gas fee” that users pay to complete the task on the EVM.